 Ukulele – Kala Makala Soprano

 The Kala Makala Soprano Uke is one of the best entry-level ukes on the market.
-Sound and playability usually suffer at these affordable prices but not with Makala.
+Sound and play-ability usually suffer at these affordable prices but not with Makala.
 This uke has a fantastic sound, great looks and is easy on the wallet.
-Everyone needs a Uke in their life!
+For anyone starting out on the uke, this is the best way to get going!